How Often Does a Furnace Need to be Replaced

 Since furnaces are a big investment, homeowners should consider financing their new system.
 Bill Howe Heating & Air offers several financing options including the HERO program.
 The HERO program helps homeowners upgrade their old and inefficient appliances, as well as windows and insulation, for their home.
 The HERO program allows upgrades with little money down and often attaches the loan to the home, rather than the homeowners themselves.
 It is easy to qualify and allows homeowners to upgrade their entire home to a space with energy efficiency. https://www.renovateamerica.com/financing/check-eligibility

 At Bill Howe Heating & Air, furnace replacement estimates are always free.
-Our expert specialists tailor each new furnace estimate to the homeowners needs, family dynamics, and the homes’ configuration to ensure the highest efficiency and the Best Temperature for a Furnace in the Winter.
+Our expert specialists tailor each new furnace estimate to the homeowner’s needs, family dynamics, and the homes’ configuration to ensure the most efficient furnace for each home and the Best Temperature for a Furnace in the Winter.

 If you are considering replacing your old and inefficient system, or need A/C this summer, call the experts at 1-800 BILL HOWE (245-5469) today!